BioCoDE-VU/biocode-vu.github.io/FAQs/index.md

 8. What about transportation?

+   A: Students are required to get their own transportation to and from campus.

-9. If I am interested in a research program for the entire summer, are there other options?
+10. If I am interested in a research program for the entire summer, are there other options?

+    A: Yes!
+    (Vanderbilt Center for Talented Youth)[https://pty.vanderbilt.edu/for-students/]

-10. Who should I contact if I have more questions?
+12. Who should I contact if I have more questions?

+    A: Please send questions to biocode@wankowiczlab.com